 C. Each graduate department and each graduate degree-granting area program shall be affiliated with the Graduate Faculty Senate.
-Senate representation will be affiliated as follows, with each unit led by a dean having at least one senator and no more than 3:
+Senate representation of a unit that is led by a dean will be affiliated as follows:

 E. Senators shall be elected by in the manner stipulated in Article 1, Section 6.

 F. The normal term of office of a Senator shall be three years with the Senators serving staggered terms in such a manner that approximately one-third of the Senate will be elected each year.